Gahyoun/gnu-network-science-skills/README.md

 This skill, including all instructions, scripts, and templates, is released under GPL v3.
 Outputs you generate from your own papers belong to you.

-> * There aren't any significant restrictions; it's just that all memeber from GNU (Gyeongsang National University) and is distributing it under the GNU license :D* 🐂
+> *Not that GNU, but yes, this is from GNU (Gyeongsang National University) and released under the GNU GPL :D*

 If GPL doesn't fit your use case (e.g., embedding in proprietary tooling), feel free to open an issue to discuss a dual-license arrangement.